phalcon-orphanage/docs/en/controllers.md

 }
 ```

 There is no limit on the `forwards` you can have in your application, so long as they do not result in circular references, at which point your application will halt.
-If there are no other actions to be dispatched by the dispatch loop, the dispatcher will automatically invoke the view layer of the MVC that is managed by `Phalcon\Mvc\View`.
+If there are no other actions to be dispatched by the dispatch loop, the dispatcher will automatically invoke the view layer of the MVC that is managed by [Phalcon\Mvc\View](api/Phalcon_Mvc_View).

 <a name='initializing'></a>
 ## Initializing Controllers
-`Phalcon\Mvc\Controller` offers the `initialize()` method, which is executed first, before any action is executed on a controller.
+[Phalcon\Mvc\Controller](api/Phalcon_Mvc_Controller) offers the `initialize()` method, which is executed first, before any action is executed on a controller.
 The use of the `__construct()` method is not recommended.

 ```php
 <?php